MicrosoftDocs/azure-docs/articles/backup/backup-azure-vms.md

 ![Three steps to back up an Azure IaaS VM](./media/backup-azure-vms/3-steps-for-backup.png)

 >[AZURE.NOTE] Backing up virtual machines is a local process.
-You cannot back up virtual machines from one region to a backup vault in another region.
-So, for every Azure region that has VMs that need to be backed up, at least one backup vault must be created in that region.
+You cannot back up virtual machines in one region to a backup vault in another region.
+So, you must create a backup vault in each Azure region, where there are VMs that will be backed up.

 ## Step 1 - Discover Azure virtual machines
-To ensure any new virtual machines added to the subscription are identified before registering, run the the discovery process.
+To ensure any new virtual machines (VMs) added to the subscription are identified before registering, run the discovery process.
 The process queries Azure for the list of virtual machines in the subscription, along with additional information like the cloud service name and the region.

 1. Navigate to the backup vault under **Recovery Services** in the Azure portal, and click **Registered Items**.